 There are two styles of travel cots that work well for babies – a pop out design and ones that are like a small, lightweight portacot.

 A pop out design, like the Wayfinder TravelTot here, is our favourite.
 This is because they are the lightest, smallest and easiest to assemble options.
 They simply “pop out” when you take them out of the bag.

 However, for younger babies that are still waking up a lot, they are not ideal.
 It’s harder to get your baby in and out of these types easily which is problematic if your baby falls asleep on you and you want to transfer them without waking up or you don’t want to injure your back having to carry them inside sideways.

-This is where a travel cot, like the Vee Bee Amado Travel Cot here, is a great choice.
+This is where a travel cot, like the Vee Bee Amado Travel Cot on eBay here, is a great choice.
 It’s a small crib style which makes it easy to get baby in and out, packs flat and weighs a small 3.9 kilograms.
 It’s a great choice!

 Best baby travel gear for out and about

 Deciding what to take to travel around with your baby can be the hardest decision when packing for a family trip.
 Especially when you are trying to decide between a carrier and a pram.